Nermien Riad is the founder and executive director of Coptic Orphans, an award-winning international Christian development organization.

 Prior to joining us, he was the Deputy Chief Information Officer for Network International, LLC., the largest Payment Processing Company in Africa & Middle East.
 With a Bachelor’s degree in Computer Science and over 15 years of Information Technology Management experience in the banking industry.
 Melad possesses very impressive expertise in diverse technologies as well as management of large teams and projects, he is already well on the way toward taking our technology systems to the next level.

 Manal came to Canada with her parents from Cairo when she was three years old and though she grew up there, she went to Egypt every year to visit family.

-Before coming to Coptic Orphans, she built a strong career in sales with one of Canada’s fortune 500 companies.
+Before coming to Coptic Orphans, she had a strong career in sales at a fortune 500 company.
 She started with Coptic Orphans as the Canada Director in 2005.
-She has headed Canadian operations since then with and has since built a strong team.
+She has headed Canadian operations since then and has built a strong team.
 Manal has a professional background in fundraising and an academic background in communications from the University of Montreal.
-She lives in Laval Quebec with her husband and son.
+She lives in Laval, Quebec with her husband and son.

 John immigrated with his family to New Zealand and then moved to Australia in 2018 to lead the team there.
 John has a bachelor’s degree in power mechanical engineering and comes to Coptic Orphans with a long history of senior leadership experience at top multinational corporations.
 He specialized at SC&P doing process control, strategic planning, organizational restructuring and transformation management.
 John has always maintained extensive involvement with the Coptic Orthodox Church’s services and development.
 He has a special passion for working with youth and for tackling unexplored venues of Christian service.